 A private Security Gateway is downloaded by you from your Dynatrace environment and installed within the your infrastructure.
 A private Security Gateway is bound to your environment, and is thus only capable of handling traffic from OneAgents that belong to the same environment as the Security Gateway.

 A private Security Gateway can only handle traffic from OneAgents, not from other Security Gateways.
 A private Security Gateway can communicate to Dynatrace server either directly or via a public Managed Security Gateway.

-A public managed Security Gateway is downloaded by you from your Dynatrace Server cluster and installed within your infrastructure.
-A public Managed Security Gateway is capable of handling all traffic that belongs to a Dynatrace Server cluster (i.e., Security Gateway knows about all environments on the cluster).
+A public Managed Security Gateway is downloaded by you from your Dynatrace Managed cluster and installed within your infrastructure.
+A public Managed Security Gateway is capable of handling all traffic that belongs to a Dynatrace Managed cluster (i.e., Security Gateway knows about all environments within the cluster).

 Public Managed Security Gateways are typically used to set up a OneAgent connection point in some distant location (for example, a separate data center) or as a dedicated entry point into an otherwise secure location (for example, to allow receipt of messages from mobile applications, or Dynatrace synthetic test data).